aws/aws-sdk-ruby/README.md

 * Aws helper methods for client construction deprecated; For example, calling `Aws.s3` will generate a deprecation warning.
 Call `Aws::S3::Client.new` instead.
 Top-level helpers will be removed as of v2.0.0 final.

+* When configuring an `:endpoint` directly, you must now specify the HTTP scheme, e.g. "http://localhost:3000", instead of "localhost:3000".
+  Please note, this should only be done for testing.
+Normally you only need to configure a `:region`.

 In future versions, backwards incompatible API updates will be surfaced in their own module and client class to ensure users are not broken by API updates.